jonathanbock00/ObsidianPublishViaQuartz/content/Recipes/Tofu mit Musik.md

 - [x] 1/4 tsp pepper
 - [x] 1/4 tsp caraway seeds
 # Directions
+1. Use a tofu press to remove excess moisture from the tofu.
-1. Cut the tofu and gherkins and onions in 5x5 mm cubes.
+2. Cut the tofu and gherkins and onions in 5x5 mm cubes.
 3. Add all ingredients into a bowl and mix well.